Guidelines for Employers: Please read the DOL Guidelines for UNPAID Internships Under the Fair Labor Standards Act.

 - Students may pursue internships for experience, academic credit, or both.
 Career Planning is here to help you find opportunities related to your interests and goals.

-- For a list of recent sites at which Caldwell College students have interned, click here
+- For a list of recent sites at which Caldwell University students have interned, click here

 Make an appointment or stop by the Center for Student Success, 2nd Floor, Alumni Theatre to discuss internships, part-time jobs and full-time employment.